 I am a participant in the Science, Mathematics, and Research for Transformation (SMART) Scholarship program sponsored by the U.S. Department of Defense.
-My sponsoring facility is the U.S. Army Research Laboratory’s Sensors and Electron Devices Directorate, where I collaborate with Brian Sadler and Jon Fink.
+My sponsoring facility is the U.S. Army Research Laboratory’s Computation and Information Sciences Directorate, where I collaborate with Brian Sadler, Ethan Stump, and Jon Fink.

 Before coming to Philadelphia, I had some wonderful research experiences at the U.S. Army Research Laboratory with Alma Wickenden and William Nothwang, and as an undergraduate in the Mathematics Department at Washington University in St. Louis (WashU) under the guidance of Renato Feres.
 I completed both my BS and MS at WashU in Mathematics/Systems Science and Mathematics, respectively, in 2011 and 2012.

 |In person :||306 Moore Building|

 |Skype :||aekoppel||“The electric things have their life too.|

 |mail:||Dept. of Electrical & Systems Engineering||by Phillip K. Dick|